-We have developed a high-revenue potential in-store marketing niche, including the printing of point-of-purchase materials and the printing of promotional materials.
 The broader in-store marketing segment is of interest to us because it is often characterized by recurring contracts with major retailers with whom we currently do business.
-TC Transcontinental Printing has the capability to print an array of materials, including brochures, self-mailers and inserts.
 We also print corporate materials to support our customers with their marketing, business and consumer directed advertising material including banners, annual reports, identity brochures, presentation folders and company calendars.
 Our printing capabilities allow us to offer high-fidelity colour, unique folds and special finishes as well as panoramic large format printing.

-Our Marketing Products Group produces its deliverables across four production plants specializing in digital and offset commercial printing of marketing products.
-They are located in Ontario and Québec, serving a wide array of customers as diverse as advertising agencies to blue-chip corporations in the financial, pharmaceutical and retail sectors.
-This Group also offers cardboard packaging solutions and direct mail solutions.
+Our marketing products services are offered across three production plants specializing in digital and offset commercial printing of marketing products.
+They are located in Ontario and Québec, serving a wide array of customers as diverse as advertising agencies to blue-chip corporations in the financial, pharmaceutical, retail and consumer packaged goods sectors.
+We also offer cardboard packaging solutions and direct mail solutions.
 We print products that range from a simple direct mail piece to personalized self-mailers.
 We also offer fulfillment services to our customers.